BestTimesToVisit.com Logo

 transport

-Embrace the Grab app for getting around cities like Bangkok, Kuala Lumpur, and Singapore.
-It's the Southeast Asian equivalent of Uber, often cheaper than taxis, and you'll know the price upfront, avoiding any 'getting lost' scams.
+Embrace the Grab app for getting around cities like Singapore, Kuala Lumpur, and Jakarta.
+It's the Southeast Asian equivalent of Uber, often cheaper and more reliable than hailing taxis, and you'll know the fare upfront.
+For longer distances, look into overnight buses or trains – they're budget-friendly and save you a night's accommodation.

 culture